-- (a) The theory of intelligent design lacks any empirical support and is by definition inherently unscientific; - (b) Because intelligent design is not scientific, it must therefore be religious such that teaching about it would have the effect of advancing religion; - (c) The theory of intelligent design postulates a "supernatural creator" and is indistinguishable from creationism for legal purposes; - (d) In light of (c), the theory of intelligent design is not testable, reinforcing the claim that it is not scientific; and - (e) DASB's disclaimer disparages the theory of evolution and relies upon a "theory/fact" distinction, both of which strategies have already been disapproved in other court cases.
+- (b) Because intelligent design is not scientific, it must therefore be religious such that teaching about it would have the effect of advancing religion; - (c) The theory of intelligent design postulates a "supernatural creator" and is indistinguishable from creationism for legal purposes; - (d) In light of (c), the theory of intelligent design is not testable, reinforcing the claim that it is not scientific; and - (e) DASB's disclaimer disparages the theory of evolution and relies upon a "theory/fact" distinction, both of which strategies have already been disapproved in other court cases.

 Propositions (a) through (d) are clearly false.
-(As to (e), Amicus does not use a "theory/fact" distinction to justify its science education policy, and thus takes no position on this fact-specific objection to DASB's policy.)
+(As to (e), Amicus does not use a position on this fact-specific objection to DASB's policy.)